-In the early stages of planning the entire product, its vision, and features, defining stakeholders and searching for proper potential users or customers who may provide valuable information about what needs to be developed may be a hard and extensive process.
+In the early stages of planning the entire product, its vision, and features, defining stakeholders and searching for proper potential users or customers who may provide valuable information about what needs to be developed may be an extensive and challenging process.

-Careful analysis and filtering of the stakeholders and user input is a very important initial stage for the entire future development.
+Careful analysis and filtering of the stakeholders and user input is a critical initial stage for the entire future development.

 Stakeholders and users management activities may include: